Macmillan Support Line

 - Macmillan Grants - we can also give you information about Macmillan Grants.

-Our trained cancer information advisors provide a listening ear and point you in the right direction, so you can seek further support.
+Our trained cancer information advisers provide a listening ear and point you in the right direction, so you can seek further support.

-Calls to Macmillan's Support Line on 0808 808 00 00 are free on all mobile networks.
-Calls are also free of charge from all consumer landlines and mobile phones.
+Calls to Macmillan's Support Line on 0800 808 0000 are free on all UK landlines and UK mobile phones.

-If you are calling from a business phone, you should check with your provider whether there will be a charge for calling numbers starting with 0800 or 0808.
+Calls may not be free from business accounts.
+You should check with your provider whether there will be a charge for calling before you make the call.